 You let doubts take over your life.

-During tough times, you usually doubt yourself of your capacity.
+During tough times, you usually doubt your capacity.
 You let “WHAT IF…” mentality take over.
 You expect the worst on every situation.
 Though it’s really not easy to stay positive every day, you have to realize that doubts cannot do any good to you.

 You are human and you can make mistakes.
 Like other human beings in this world.
 Learn to shake your doubts and let courage take over.
 You have what it takes!
 You just need to keep moving.
 Believe that your efforts will be rewarded, believe that life is good and worth living and believe that love is always worth fighting for.